 - Analyze the source of information presented for value and reliability.

 - List the facts and opposing arguments on the topic that are most important for your audience.

 This packet also includes a prewriting strategies worksheet.
 Using pre-writing activities is a very useful way to organize your argument, to state your purpose and to begin analyzing your audience.
-For information regarding purpose or audience, the Academic Center has many other useful handouts available.
+For information regarding purpose or audience, the Student Success Center has many other useful handouts available.

 The introduction should present the topic of your paper.
 In academic writing, the introduction most often begins with a general reference to the topic and narrows down to your thesis within four to six sentences.
 The thesis should be clear, concise, well stated and identifiable.
 In other words, the reader should have no question about what will be discussed within the paper.

 Statement of the Case

 The statement of case in the essay is the presentation of all pertinent information for your argument.
 In this section of the paper, at least one paragraph should be dedicated to each element of the argument.

 The proposition statement is used very much in the same way that a thesis statement is used.
 This statement should clearly define and detail the scope of the essay, but it should also be a debatable statement.